Real-time strategy game: Rushing vs. planning

 A third common criticism is that real-time gameplay often degenerates into "rushes" where the players try to gain the advantage and subsequently defeat the opponent as quickly in the game as possible, preferably before the opposition is capable of successfully reacting.
-For example, the original Command & Conquer gave birth to the now-common "tank rush" tactic, where the game outcome is often decided very early on by one player gaining an initial advantage in resources and producing large amounts of a relatively powerful but still quite cheap unit—which is thrown at the opposition before they have had time to establish defenses or production.
-Although this strategy has been criticized for encouraging overwhelming force over strategy and tactics, defenders of the strategy argue that they're simply taking advantage of the strategies utilized, and some argue that it is a realistic representation of warfare.
-One of the most infamous versions of a rush is the "Zergling rush" from the real-time strategy game StarCraft, where the Zerg player would morph one of their starting workers (or the first one produced) into a spawning pool immediately and use all of their resources to produce Zerglings, attacking once they have enough to overwhelm any early defense; in fact, the term "zerging" has become synonymous with rushing.
+For example, the original Command & Conquer gave birth to the "tank rush" tactic, where the game outcome is often decided very early on by one player gaining an initial advantage in resources and producing large amounts of a relatively powerful but still quite cheap unit—which is thrown at the opposition before they have had time to establish defenses or production.
+Although this strategy has been criticized for encouraging overwhelming force over strategy and tactics, defenders of the strategy argue that they are simply taking advantage of the game's systems, and some argue that it is a realistic analog of warfare.
+One of the most notable types of rush is the "Zergling rush" in StarCraft, where the Zerg player would use all their resources to mass-produce Zerglings (a cheap but weak melee unit), and then send their entire force to attack as soon as possible.
+The strategy is risky: if the rush is destroyed, the attacking player is left with no army and an underdeveloped economy.
+The term "zerging" has become synonymous with rushing.

 Some games have since introduced designs that do not easily lend themselves to rushes.
 For example, the Hegemony series made supply and (seasonal) resource management an integral part of its gameplay, thus limiting rapid expansion.